esfalsa/applesauce/README.md

 Users are responsible for ensuring the tools that they use are legal.
 Applesauce is fully open-source and users are strongly encouraged to review the code before using it.
 For convenience, a summary of how it works is below.

-- After the intial pageload, one request is made to retrieve the user's `localid`.
+- After the initial pageload, one request is made to retrieve the user's `localid`.
 - When the user submits a manual list of nations, no additional requests are made.
 - When the user submits a nation to cross on, one additional request is made to that nation's page in order to retrieve the list of nations endorsing it.
 - When the user submits a region to cross in, one additional request is made to that region's Ajax2 page.